Our society’s pursuit of endless economic growth is unsustainable.

 FREE Resource #2: How exposed are your savings to a major market crash, like we saw in 2008?
 Get a free crash-audit of your portfolio by Peak Prosperity’s endorsed financial advisory firm.
 Click here to schedule.

 Nothing happens within the economy without energy to power it.

 To truly understand how inextricably linked our future economic growth is to energy, watch this video from our Crash Course series:

-Given the criticality of energy, we are not being alarmist when we predict there will be an extremely painful oil supply shortfall sometime between 2020 and 2022.
+Given the criticality of energy to both our economy and our modern way of living, we’re not being alarmist when we predict there will be an extremely painful oil supply shortfall sometime between 2020 and 2022.
 It will be highly disruptive to our over-leveraged global financial system, given how saddled it is with record debts and unfunded IOUs.

 Due to a massive reduction in capital spending in the global oil business over 2014-2018 and continuing into 2019, the world will soon find less oil coming out of the ground.

 Because oil is the lifeblood of today’s economy, if there’s less oil to go around, price shocks are inevitable.
 It’s very likely we’ll see prices climb back over $100 per barrel soon.
 Possibly well over.